-Deferred bond refunding costs represent certain costs related to the issuance of the 2014 Bonds.
+Deferred bond refunding costs represent certain costs related to the issuance of bonds.
 These costs have been recorded as deferred outflows of resources, and are being amortized over the remaining period during which the refunded bonds were scheduled to be repaid, as more fully detailed in note 6.